nitin42/generative-art-tools/README.md

 - Inigo Quilez's [blog](http://www.iquilezles.org/www/index.htm) explains the use cases for shaping functions such as - animations, or making envelopes for music.

-> The below functions were authored by [Inigo Quilez](http://www.iquilezles.org/index.html) and [Kynd](http://www.flickr.com/photos/kynd/9546075099).
+> The below functions were authored by [Inigo Quilez](http://www.iquilezles.org/index.html).
 I have just ported them to code so that they can be used in creating animations.

 #### Gain